bzollern/bzollern.github.io/_posts/2025-01-22-2025-MIT-Mystery-Hunt.md

 Needless to say, I lost my shit.
 Enough to uncensor a swear word or two in Discord chat, and almost throw the bell we were using to celebrate solves against the floor (after submitting the Actually Correct answer).

+---

 </details>

 I bounced around the puzzles again.
 I don't really remember what I worked on during this time; I know at some point I led Juro over to the Borderline murals beyond 66 for the puzzle that wanted them.

-When I got back, I was cued into [a puzzle with one long poem](https://www.two-pi-noir.agency/puzzles/a_puzzle_of_the_dead) with some other encodings that had already been cracked.
+When I got back, I was cued into [a puzzle with one long poem](https://www.two-pi-noir.agency/puzzles/a_puzzle_of_the_dead) and some other encodings that had already been cracked.
 I noticed that the big poem was actually a bunch of interleaved smaller poems, only to find that it clued a step that had already been done.
 Welp.

 By the time that was done, we had unlocked the Chinatown meta.
 And for... obvious reasons...
 I got stuck on Geoguessr duty.
 I'd seen enough of main campus to get most of them with reasonable amounts of accuracy.
 The ones I didn't... well...